El Nuevo Herald reporter wins GLAAD Media award for documentary on telenovela stereotypes

 Trasandes added that there’s still a lack of knowledge in society about the LGBTQ community.

-Shoer Roth won a GLAAD prize in 2005 for a story on the drama lived by Hispanic teenagers in South Florida who are rejected by their families because of their sexual orientation, and a 2008 GLAAD award for best columnist in Spanish-language U.S. media.
+Shoer Roth won a GLAAD prize in 2005 for a story on the challenges faced by Hispanic teenagers in South Florida who are rejected by their families because of their sexual orientation, and a 2008 GLAAD award for best columnist in Spanish-language U.S. media.

 The team that produced the winning video report included Shoer Roth, regional McClatchy editor Esther Medina and el Nuevo Herald videographers Matías J. Ocner and Daniela Varela.